Intel740: History

 Auburn was designed specifically to take advantage of (and promote) the use of AGP interface, during the time when many competing 3D accelerators (notably, 3dfx Voodoo Graphics) still used the PCI connection.
 A unique characteristic, which set the AGP version of the card apart from other similar devices on the market, was the use of on-board memory exclusively for the display frame buffer, with all textures being kept in the computer system's main RAM.
 At the time, most accelerators used the CPU for triangle setup and geometry calculations, then handed the data off to the card to apply texture mapping and bilinear filtering.
 By leaving this data in main memory, and giving the graphics card a high-speed channel to the data, performance could be improved while also reducing the total amount of memory in the system.

 In the lead-up to the i740's introduction, the press widely commented that it would drive all of the smaller vendors from the market.
 As the introduction approached, rumors of poor performance started circulating.
 In spite of this, pundits continued to agree that its release would have enormous effects on the market.
 Peter Glaskowsky noted that "Very few of the manufacturers have the access to the [manufacturing plants] that Intel does, S3 could be the big loser here--it doesn't sell to the performance market.
 Intel has the resources to beat S3 on those terms and they have the performance".
-The i740 was released in February 1998, at $34.50 in large quantities.
+The i740 chip was released in February 1998, at in 10,000 unit quantities.
 A number of companies had cards to introduce on that day.